 Matrimonial Debts that are not Domestic Support Obligations

 Any debts incurred as the result of a divorce decree or separation or property settlement are nondischargeable. §523(a)(15)

 Debts That Only Survive If The Creditor Successfully Challenges Its Discharge

-Debts incurred because of the debtor's dishonesty, fraud, larceny, embezzlement, or willful or malicious behavior are generally not dischargeable.
+Debts incurred because of the debtor's dishonesty, fraud, larceny, embezzlement, or willful or malicious behavior are generally not dischargeable if the creditor convinces the court that the debt falls within these categories.
 However, the creditor must challenge the discharge of its debts by giving notice within 60 days of the 1st creditors meeting.
-The dischargeability of the debt will be determined at a hearing.
+The dischargeability of the debt will then be determined at a hearing.